 Quantitative EEG (qEEG) involves the statistical analysis of EEG data to identify deviations from normative brainwave patterns.
 In individuals with PTSD, qEEG may reveal:

-• Altered Theta Activity: Abnormal theta wave patterns may reflect difficulties in the memory processing and integration of traumatic experiences.
+- Altered Theta Activity: Abnormal Theta wave patterns may reflect difficulties in processing and integrating traumatic memories.

 Event-Related Potentials (ERPs):

-Event-related potentials (ERPs) are brain responses that are time-locked to specific sensory, cognitive, or motor events.
+Event-related potentials (ERPs) are time-locked brain responses to specific sensory, cognitive, or motor events.
 ERPs can provide insights into the processing of trauma-related stimuli and cognitive functions affected by PTSD.

 Common ERP findings in PTSD include:

-• Elevated P3 Amplitude: Increased P3 amplitude in response to trauma-related stimuli, indicating heightened attentional processing.
+- Elevated P3 Amplitude: Increased P3 amplitude in response to trauma-related stimuli indicates heightened attentional processing.

-• Reduced N2 Amplitude: Decreased N2 amplitude, reflecting deficits in cognitive control and emotion regulation.
+- Reduced N2 Amplitude: Decreased N2 amplitude reflects deficits in cognitive control and emotion regulation.

 Clinical Utility of EEG Assessments: